-From dancing in the dark with a couple of friends at St Marks Church Hall in Fitzroy, Melbourne to now having more than 50 communities all over the world, Alice Glenn has created a global phenomenon known as No Lights No Lycra.
+From dancing in the dark with a couple of friends at St Marks Church Hall in Fitzroy, Melbourne to now having more than 50 communities all over the world.
+Alice Glenn has created a global phenomenon known as No Lights No Lycra.
 It’s a safe space where people from all walks of life can come together and dance the night away to a groovy playlist with the lights off.
-The purpose is to create a judgement-free zone that celebrates diversity and enforces inclusivity.
-There’s a heap of communities scattered across Australia for people to attend, it’s the perfect place to have some fun especially if you are a student in a new city and country.
+The purpose is to create a judgment-free zone that celebrates diversity and enforces inclusivity.
+There’s a heap of communities scattered across Australia for people to attend.
+It’s the perfect place to have some fun especially if you are a student in a new city and country.
 Join us as Alice Glenn reminds us all why anyone can dance and why everybody should dance.
 All the time.

 How did you come up with the unique premise of No Lights No Lycra?

 We started No Lights because we needed a space to truly lose ourselves in music and experience the joy of dancing with no one watching.
 On a cold wintry Tuesday night in June 2009, we walked through the doors of St Marks Church Hall in Fitzroy, Melbourne.
 We kicked off our dance under the light glow of the heaters to the song Rien de Rien by Edith Piath.
 Ever since, we’ve been aiming to share that experience of dancing freely with others!
 There’s nothing better than turning off the lights and cranking up the tunes to release our inhibitions, move our moods and work up a wild sweat.